-Where the permit holder holds or maintains rights, the permit holder must report to the BC Oil and Gas Commission, all spills of materials as identified below:
+Where the permit holder holds or maintains rights, the permit holder must report to the BCER, all spills of materials as identified below:

-- A spill or release of any amount of materials which impacts water ways - Hydrocarbons; 100 litres where the hydrocarbon contains no toxic materials and does not impact water ways - Produced/saltwater; 200 litres where the fluid contains no toxic materials - Fresh water; 10,000 litres - Drilling or invert mud; 100 litres - Sour Natural gas; 10Kg or 15 m3 by volume where operating pressure is >100 PSI - Condensate; 100 litres - Any fluid including hydrocarbons, drilling fluids, invert mud, effluent, emulsions, etc. which contain toxic substances; 25 litres
+- A spill or release of any amount of materials which impacts water ways - Hydrocarbons; 100 litres where the hydrocarbon contains no toxic materials and does not impact water ways - Produced/salt water; 200 litres where the fluid contains no toxic materials - Fresh water; 10,000 litres - Drilling or invert mud; 100 litres - Sour Natural gas; 10Kg or 15 m3 by volume where operating pressure is >100 PSI - Condensate; 100 litres - Any fluid including hydrocarbons, drilling fluids, invert mud, effluent, emulsions, etc. which contain toxic substances; 25 litres

-Please refer to the BC Environmental Management Act; Spill Reporting Regulations Schedule "Reporting Levels for Certain Substances" for determining reportable spillage amounts of other substances:
+Refer to the BC Environmental Management Act; Spill Reporting Regulations, Schedule "Reporting Levels for Certain Substances" for determining reportable spillage amounts of other substances.